On this page

 A testamentary discretionary trust has a trustee (or trustees), a range of discretionary beneficiaries (for example, spouse, children, grandchildren) and in some cases an appointor (for instance, the spouse) who controls the trustees.
-It is the trustee who determines which of the beneficiaries, if any, receive any income or capital from the testamentary trust and also the amount of any income or capital they are to receive.
+It is the trustee who determines which of the beneficiaries if any, receives any income or capital from the testamentary trust and also the amount of any income or capital they are to receive.
 Be aware that assets left to children through a testamentary trust must eventually pass to them.

 Note: This article is general in nature and cannot be relied on as financial or legal advice.

-Michael Kloeckner is Principal of Protected Estates, a law practice specialising in estate planning and tailored legal documents.
+Michael Kloeckner is the Principal of Protected Estates, a law practice specialising in estate planning and tailored legal documents.

 Want to know more about super and pension rules in retirement?